Case Interview Practice

 What is the main focus of the Aurora Coachlines case?

-The main focus is on diagnosing revenue decline and proposing strategies for profitability turnaround.
+The main focus is on analyzing the revenue decline of Aurora Coachlines and proposing strategies for a profitability turnaround.

 How long should I expect to spend on this case?